kubernetes/community/contributors/chairs-and-techleads/README.md

   [Governance Principles]
 ## Communication and feedback loops:

-Place for leads to get info, talk to other leads, best practices, demos, and
+A Place for leads to get info, talk to other leads, best practices, demos, and
 more:
   - [Monthly meeting]
     - Time: